peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Return Value:</b>

-An object that enables encoding and decoding text in the given character encoding.
+An object that enables encoding and decoding text in the specified character encoding.
 Returns null if the name is null or empty, or if it names an unrecognized or unsupported encoding.

 <a id="GetEncoding_string_bool"></a>
 ### GetEncoding